Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Results

-In summary, we confirm in this study that the exclusion of the G15 field leads to a decrease in the cross-correlation signal at the largest angular separation distances, as observed in paper I and paper II.
-While this effect is noticeable in all redshift bins, it is particularly evident across all angular scales in bin 2.
-Consequently, the main difference with respect to the "base case" is observed in the $\log{M_{min}}$ distribution for bin 2, which shifts towards significantly higher values.
-These findings suggest that the anomaly associated with the G15 field may be related to a sample variance problem within the large-scale structure in the line of sight, but particularly within a specific range of redshifts.
+In summary, we confirm in this study that the exclusion of the G15 field leads to a decrease in the cross-correlation signal at the largest angular separation distances, as observed in Paper I. While this effect is noticeable in all redshift bins, it is particularly evident across all angular scales in bins 1 and 2.
+Consequently, the main difference with respect to the "base case" is observed in the $\log{M_{min}}$ distribution for those bins, which shifts towards significantly lower and higher values, respectively.
+These findings suggest that the anomaly associated with the G15 field may be related to a sample variance problem within the large-scale structure in the line of sight, but also within a specific range of redshifts.